nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - the flag `r/` searches through the entire recipe and its components
 - the flag `t/` searches only through the recipe's title
 - the flag `s/` searches only through the recipe's steps
-- the flag `i/` seaches only through the recipe's ingredient names
+- the flag `i/` searches only through the recipe's ingredient names
 - the flag `tag/` searches only through the recipe's tags

 #### Implementation